PizzaMyHeart/ststats/README.md

 ## Data sources

-The data is taken from Health Education England's specialty training [website](https://specialtytraining.hee.nhs.uk/).
+The data are taken from Health Education England's specialty training [website](https://specialtytraining.hee.nhs.uk/).
 HEE has published the competition ratios for specialty training posts every year since 2013.
-Unfortunately, this data is in the form of PDF files, which is fine for viewing them on their own, but an awful headache to use for any form of analysis.
+Unfortunately, this takes the form of PDF files, which are fine for viewing individually, but an awful headache to use for any form of analysis.
 The [data folder](./data) in this repo contains CSV file version of each year's competition ratio data, as well as a CSV file (`data.csv`) containing one unified, cleaned table of all the data.

 The original PDF sources can be found [here](https://specialtytraining.hee.nhs.uk/Competition-Ratios) and [here](https://specialtytraining.hee.nhs.uk/Resources-Bank) (because why would you keep them all in one place?).